-Le Frisson des Vampires (English title: The Shiver of the Vampires) is a 1971 French erotic horror feature film directed by Jean Rollin.
+Le Frisson des Vampires (English title: The Shiver of the Vampires) is a 1971 French erotic horror film directed by Jean Rollin.

 Two newlyweds, Isle and Antoine, are on their honeymoon, on their way to visit Isle’s two cousins.
 Unfortunately, they discover that her cousins died the day before.
 Nonetheless, they go to the chateau where they lived anyway.
 They are greeted by two female Renfields who show them to a room.